Nigeria is on course to meeting the June 2017 deadline of migrating from analogue to digital broadcasting

 - Join The Global Education First Initiative Google Hangout.
 Participants will discuss how and why we all need to advocate for education everywhere.
-Friday, May 16th, at 12:30 p.m. http://bit.ly/1jaFSqK
+Friday, May 16th, at 12:30 p.m. ://bit.ly/1jaFSqK

 - Spread the Word: Along with the #BringBackOurGirls hashtag, tweet these links:

-- Pres Jonathan supports #SafeSchools for girls at #WEFAfrica Add your support http://bit.ly/QlG6ye #BringBackOurGirls
+- Pres Jonathan supports #SafeSchools for girls at #WEFAfrica Add your support ://bit.ly/QlG6ye #BringBackOurGirls

 - Support groups that support girls’ education.
 These include The Malala Fund, the official organization led by Malala Yousafzai, which is focused on helping girls go to school and raise their voices for the right to education.